Why TikTok Subculture Matters for Brands:

 TikTok is a social media app that allows users to share short videos with friends and followers.
 The global app was launched in 2018 and quickly became popular, especially among teenagers and young adults.
 As its reach expanded, it spawned a distinct subculture that has largely been defined by the content shared on TikTok.
 TikTok’s current user base of roughly 1 billion active monthly users is fourth in the world, after Facebook (2.9 billion), YouTube (2.2 billion), and Instagram (1.4 billion).

 Several factors contribute to the popularity of TikTok.
 First and foremost, the app is fun and easy to use.
 It’s simple to record a video, add effects and music, and share it with friends.
 In addition, the app is constantly evolving and introducing new features that appeal to users, such as its “Creator” program, which helps the platform’s influencers monetize their posts.

-The COVID-19 pandemic lockdowns that began in early-2020 also helped TikTok become more popular with wider audiences as people turned to the app for entertainment and a sense of community.
+As stated by the production company, the COVID-19 pandemic lockdowns that began in early-2020 also helped TikTok become more popular with wider audiences as people turned to the app for entertainment and a sense of community.

 The sense of isolation during the pandemic drove many TikTok users to group together into different subcultures.
 Through the use of hashtags, users were able to seek out content and communities that aligned with their interests.
 Some of the most popular TikTok subcultures include:

 - #BookTok- This subculture is devoted to reading and sharing book-related content.
 Comprised mainly of young women (from teens to twenties), #BookTok has over 16.3 billion views and is one of the most popular subcultures on TikTok.